AnnMurga/special-memory/README.md

-This project was created while taking the course QA Auto (Prometheus/GlobalLogic).
 The purpose of this project is to apply the knowledge and skills gained during the course QA Auto (Prometheus/GlobalLogic).

 The project was written in Python.